Skip to main content

 6. Limit user privileges

 • Grant root or sudo privileges only to trusted users.
-Use the sudo command carefully and audit the /etc/sudoers file to limit access.
+Use the sudo command carefully and use visudo to audit/edit the /etc/sudoers file to limit access.

 • Regularly review user accounts and remove any unnecessary or inactive users.